hashgraph/hedera-json-rpc-relay/tools/layer-zero-example/README.md

 npx hardhat deploy-erc20 --decimals 18 --mint 10000000000000000000 --network bsc_testnet
 ```

-- Deploying an OFT Adapters which will be used as a lockbox of ERC20s deployed the step above
+- Deploying an OFT Adapters which will be used as a lockbox of ERC20s deployed the step above, you can use an already existing HTS token as well
 ```typescript
 npx hardhat deploy-oft-adapter --token <erc20_hedera_address> --network hedera_testnet npx hardhat deploy-oft-adapter --token <erc20_bsc_address> --network bsc_testnet